Static (Huntress album)

-Static is the third studio album by Highland Park, California heavy metal band Huntress.
+Static is the third and final studio album by American heavy metal band Huntress.
 It was released on September 25, 2015.
 The album title, track listing and cover were announced on June 15, with an audio snippet of the song "Flesh".

 A lyric video for the song "Flesh" was released on July 31, 2015.
 A music video for the song "Sorrow" was released on September 25, 2015.

-This is the final album recorded with singer Jill Janus before she committed suicide on August 14, 2018.
+This is the final album recorded with singer Jill Janus before she took her own life on August 14, 2018.

 Track listing

 Music by Huntress.
 Lyrics by Jill Janus.